OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/notification-hubs/notification-hubs-aspnet-backend-gcm-android-push-to-user-google-notification.md

         }

         /**
-         * This method calls hello ASP.NET WebAPI backend toosend hello notification message
+         * This method calls the ASP.NET WebAPI backend to send the notification message
-         * toohello platform notification service based on hello pns parameter.
+         * to the platform notification service based on the pns parameter.
          *
-         * @param pns     hello platform notification service toosend hello notification message to.
+         * @param pns     The platform notification service to send the notification message to.
 Must
-         *                be one of hello following ("wns", "gcm", "apns").
+         *                be one of the following ("wns", "gcm", "apns").
-         * @param userTag hello tag for hello user who will receive hello notification message.
+         * @param userTag The tag for the user who will receive the notification message.
 This string
          *                must not contain spaces or special characters.
-         * @param message hello notification message string.
-This string must include hello double quotes
+         * @param message The notification message string.
+This string must include the double quotes
-         *                toobe used as JSON content.
+         *                to be used as JSON content.
          */
         public void sendPush(final String pns, final String userTag, final String message) throws ClientProtocolException, IOException {